Lydford-on-Fosse

-Lydford-on-Fosse is a village and civil parish in the Mendip district of Somerset, England.
+Lydford-on-Fosse is a village and civil parish in the county of Somerset, England.
 The parish includes the village of West Lydford and hamlet of East Lydford.

 History

 Lydford-on-Fosse straddles the Fosse Way, an ancient Roman road which linked the cities of Lincoln and Exeter.
 The village takes its name from two Saxon words, Lyd torrent or noisy stream and Ford a passage crossing a river, and was established before the Norman Conquest.
 The villages of East and West Lydford are to the east and west of the ford which was where the Fosse Way crossed the river Brue.

 A place where a river could be forded became a meeting place and a centre for trade and the granting of a charter for a fair and weekly market in the reign of Henry III (1216–1272) suggests that Lydford was already a place of some importance by that time.
 Fair Place, West Lydford, is where the fair was held.

 The Manor of West Lydford was bequeathed by the 4th Earl of Derby in his will of 1593 to his second son the Hon William Stanley of Lathom, Lancashire.
 In 1594 William became the 6th Earl on the sudden death of his older brother Ferdinando the 5th Earl.
-At least 1800 years of recorded history of East and West Lydford, with entries for both in the Doomsday Book, have led to the Parish now known as Lydford on Fosse.
+At least 1800 years of recorded history of East and West Lydford, with entries for both in Domesday Book, have led to the Parish now known as Lydford on Fosse.

 The parish of West Lydford was part of the hundred of Catsash, while East Lydford was in Somerton Hundred.

 The modern A37 trunk road follows the route of the ancient Fosse Way through the parish.